 Slaughter JL, Meinzen-Derr J, Rose SR, Leslie ND, Chandrasekar R, Linard SM, Akinbi HT.
 The effects of gestational age and birth weight on false-positive newborn screening rates.
 Pediatrics.
 2010 Nov;126(5):910-6.

 Kazlauskaite R, Evans AT, Villabona CV, Abdu TAM, Ambrosi B, Atkinson AB, Choi CH, Courtney CH, Gonc EN, Maghnie M, Oelkers W, Rose SR, Soule SG, Tordjman K, Consortium for evaluation of corticotropin test in hypothalamic-pituitary insufficiency.
 Corticotropin tests for hypothalamic-pituitary adrenal insufficiency: A metaanalysis.
 J Clin Endocrinol Metab.
 2008 Nov;93(11):4245-53.

 Rose SR. Pharmacologic and physiologic regulators of the nocturnal TSH surge; A clinical research center study.
 Recent Advances and Research Updates.
 ISSN 0972-4699, 2007; 8:219-29.

-is a member of several multidisciplinary clinical teams, including the Neuromuscular Comprehensive Care Center and the Center for Disorders of Sex Development (DSD).
+is a member of several multidisciplinary clinical teams, including the Neuromuscular Comprehensive Care Center and the Disorders of Sex Development (DSD) Center.
 Related research interests involve endocrine issues in Duchenne muscular dystrophy, currently focusing on a trial of insulin-like growth factor-I (IGF-I) therapy in this population, and participation in a multicenter trial of parental attitudes from having a child with a DSD.